bccfilkom-cp/domjudge-docker/README.md

 ```

 ## 📝 NOTES
+1. Use ```host.docker.internal``` as ```DOMSERVER_IP_ADDR``` in shell script if you intend to run the judgehost in the same host as the domserver

-1. If the judgehost is running on different host than the domserver, then you can't instantly run the shell script since the script expects you to run judgehost on the same host as the domserver.
+2. If the judgehost is running on different host than the domserver, then you can't instantly run the shell script since the script expects you to run judgehost on the same host as the domserver.

-2. If judgehost failed to start and the container logs said auth failed, then you need to change judgehost account password in domjudge jury interface and restart the judgehost container
+3. If judgehost failed to start and the container logs said auth failed, then you need to change judgehost account password in domjudge jury interface and restart the judgehost container

-3. To reset admin's password, you can execute the bellow command
+4. To reset admin's password, you can execute the bellow command
 ```zsh
 docker exec -it YOUR_DOMSERVER_CONTAINER_NAME /opt/domjudge/domserver/webapp/bin/console domjudge:reset-user-password admin
 ```